DataDog/integrations-core/trend_micro_vision_one_endpoint_security/README.md

 - Virus/Malware
 - Web Violation

-Use out-of-the-box dashboards to visualize detailed insights into system events, network events and data loss prevention events, security detection and observation, and compliance monitoring.
+Use out-of-the-box dashboards to gain detailed insights into system events, network events, and data loss prevention events, security detection and observation, and compliance monitoring.

 ## Setup